 This section describes the key configuration elements for the BS5000 base station on a per file basis.
 Be aware the configuration files contain many other parameters which should not be modified.

-Detailed configuration information for BS5000 can be found in "BS5000 and Cobalt-Plus CLI Operations and Configuration Manual" for your software version.
+Detailed configuration information for BS5000 can be found in the "Airlink Configuration Release Manual" for your software version.

 The following tables describe the key files in the Base Station (BS5000) radio: